 Show and Tell: How Everybody Can Make Extraordinary Presentations by Dan Roam

 Dan Roam is a visual communication expert and author of the now famous, Back of the Napkin (see my review).
-Although I did not see a preview copy, this book caught my eye because of the author’s reputation and reviews, where it is highly recommended.
+This book caught my eye because of the author’s reputation and reviews, where it is highly recommended.

 Get The eLearning Coach delivered to your Inbox every month, with ideas, articles, freebies and resources.